 Apply the full-rate of an effective soil-residual herbicide, prior to or soon after soybean planting.
-Valor and Fierce have been the most consistent control options.
-Valor XLT, Envive, Surveil and Trivence are also Valor (flumioxazin)-based products that have provided good control.
-Premixes that contain Spartan (sulfentrazone); Authority MTZ, Authority Assist/Elite/First/MAXX/Supreme/XL, and Sonic have also shown some positive results.
+Valor, Fierce, and Fierce MTZ/Kyber have been the most consistent control options.
+Dimetric Charged, Envive, Surveil, Trivence, and Valor XLT are also Valor (flumioxazin)-based products that have provided good control.
+Premixes that contain Spartan (sulfentrazone); Authority MTZ, Authority Assist/Edge/Elite/First/MAXX/ Supreme/XL, and Sonic have also shown some positive results.
 However, rates need to be equivalent to 8 oz/A of Spartan (0.25 lb ai/A of sulfentrazone).
-Adding metribuzin to Valor or Authority products (where allowed) may provide additional residual control of Palmer amaranth and waterhemp.
+Adding metribuzin to Valor or Authority or applying premixtures that contain these products may provide additional residual control of Palmer amaranth and waterhemp.
 Remember, higher rates of these herbicides also increase the likelihood for soybean injury.